weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 Sign up for [Digital Ocean]( and create two Ubuntu instances, where you'll deploy a Kubernetes cluster, add a container network using Weave Net and finally deploy the Sock Shop onto the cluster and verify this deployment with the one you just did on your laptop in Weave Cloud.

+**Note:** It is recommended that each host have at least 4 gigabytes of memory in order to run this demo smoothly.

 ###Create two Ubuntu Instances in Digital Ocean

 Next you'll move over to Digital Ocean and create two Ubuntu droplets Both machines should run Ubuntu 16.04